aio-libs/aiokafka/docs/examples/manual_commit.rst

 .. note::
-    After Kafka Broker version 0.11 and after `aiokafka==0.5.0` it is possible to use Transactional Producer to achive *exactly once* delivery semantics.
+    After Kafka Broker version 0.11 and after `aiokafka==0.5.0` it is possible to use Transactional Producer to achieve *exactly once* delivery semantics.
     See :ref:`Tranactional Producer <transactional-producer>` section.